ncatlab/nlab-content/pages/4066.md

  \end{aligned}
 $$

-and contains all but six of the other 25 [[sporadic finite simple groups]] as [[subquotient]]s.
+and contains all but six, the 'pariahs', of the other 25 [[sporadic finite simple groups]] as [[subquotient]]s.

 See also [[Moonshine]].